Kurumi30/wa-leal-stickers/README.md

 const stickerBuffer = await toSticker(buffer, {
     pack: 'Pack_name', // The pack name
     author: 'Your_name', // The author name
+    type: StickerTypes.DEFAULT, // The sticker type (only work for images)
     fps: 10 // The fps of the output file
 })